Matex600/Warhammer-Quiz/README.md

   1. As a new user I want see a clearly laid out site.
   2. As a new user I want to experience a site with good visual design.
   3. As a new user I want to find a section that shows me the rules of the game.
-  4. As a new user I want the site to have an interactive design
+  4. As a new user I want the site to have an interactive design.
   5. As a new user I want ease of access and fluid navigation through different pages and game functions.
   6. As a new user I want the site to be responsive on multiple different displays and devices.